Understanding Phase 3 of the SEISS grant

 How much is available under the extended SEISS?

-For the first grant of the extended scheme (so the one running up to the end of January 2021), you can get 40% of your average monthly trading profits.
-You’ll get the money in one lump sum, which will be capped at £3,750.
+For the first grant of the extended scheme (so the one running up to the end of January 2021), you can get 80% of your average monthly trading profits.
+You’ll get the money in one lump sum, which will be capped at £7,500.
+This is an increase from the previously announced amount of 55%.

 The government has said it’ll decide on the value of the second grant in SEISS phase 3 closer to the time (so nearer to February 2021).
 This is because they’ll need to assess the situation as it happens – it’s pretty tough to predict what kind of financial support people will need by then.
 We’ll be sure to update this article when there’s any more information available.